-When you enroll in a limited or tiered network plan under a group contract and your group is a small employer group, you may be eligible for continuity of care coverage if you are receiving an active course of care for a serious illness that you began before your effective date in the limited or tiered network plan.
+When you enroll in a tiered network plan under a group contract and your group is a small employer group, you may be eligible for continuity of care coverage if you are receiving an active course of care for a serious illness that you began before your effective date in the tiered network plan.
 To be eligible for this continuity of care coverage, you must meet all of the following conditions:

-- You began an active course of care for a serious illness (such as cancer or cystic fibrosis) at a comprehensive cancer or pediatric facility on or after May 1, 2012 but before your effective date in the Blue Cross Blue Shield HMO Blue limited or tiered network plan.
-A "comprehensive cancer or pediatric facility" means: Dana-Farber Cancer Institute, Boston Children's Hospital, Shriners Hospitals for Children (Boston and Springfield), Floating Hospital for Children at Tufts Medical Center, Nashoba Valley Medical Center, and Massachusetts Eye and Ear Infirmary. - The comprehensive cancer or pediatric facility is not in the health plan's network; or, for a tiered network plan, you would normally pay the highest cost share amount for covered services furnished at the comprehensive cancer or pediatric facility where you are receiving your care. - Your active course of care, if it were disrupted, would cause you an undue hardship.
+- You began an active course of care for a serious illness (such as cancer or cystic fibrosis) at a comprehensive cancer or pediatric facility on or after May 1, 2012 but before your effective date in the Blue Cross Blue Shield HMO Blue tiered network plan.
+A "comprehensive cancer or pediatric facility" means: Dana-Farber Cancer Institute, Boston Children's Hospital, Shriners Hospitals for Children (Boston and Springfield), Floating Hospital for Children at Tufts Medical Center, Nashoba Valley Medical Center, and Massachusetts Eye and Ear Infirmary. - You would normally pay the highest in-network cost share amount for covered services furnished at the comprehensive cancer or pediatric facility where you are receiving your care; or the comprehensive cancer or pediatric facility is not in the health plan's network. - · Your active course of care, if it were disrupted, would cause you an undue hardship.
 This means, for example, a disruption could endanger your life, or cause you suffering or pain, or result in a substantial change to your treatment plan.

-If you meet all of the conditions stated above, you are eligible for this coverage until the end of the 12-month period that starts on the subscriber's effective date in the Blue Cross Blue Shield HMO Blue limited or tiered network plan, but only when your group offers you a choice to enroll only in a limited or tiered network plan in which your comprehensive cancer or pediatric facility either is not part of the health plan's network or, for a tiered network plan, it is at the highest cost share level; and your care is not available from another provider in the health plan's network.
+If you meet all of the conditions stated above, you are eligible for this coverage until the end of the 12-month period that starts on the subscriber's effective date in the Blue Cross Blue Shield HMO Blue tiered network plan, but only when your group offers you a choice to enroll only in a tiered network plan in which your comprehensive cancer or pediatric facility is at the highest cost share level or it is not part of the health plan's network; and your care is not available from another provider in the health plan's network.
 If you think you are eligible for this coverage, you or your health care provider must send a completed continuity of care form to Blue Cross Blue Shield HMO Blue.
 You can get a copy of this form by calling customer service at the toll free phone number that is shown on your ID card.
 Or, you can log on to the Blue Cross Blue Shield HMO Blue Web site at www.bluecrossma.com.
 Just follow the steps to request a form.